This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Wait for 30 days until you re-apply for your Schengen visa

 In case your Schengen visa application is rejected, you may wonder what to do next.
 The good news is that you can re-apply for a visa.
-However, it is not possible to have two visa applications in process simultaneously.
+However, having two visa applications in process simultaneously is impossible.
 Therefore, it is recommended that you wait for at least one to two months before submitting a new Schengen visa application.

 Don’t use the same documents (excluding birth certificate, passport, etc.)